Diploma Of Business (DipBus)

 - enhance your academic and study skills;

 - Develop a good understanding of real life business and management challenges

 - familiarise yourself with the extent of studies needed to develop your career in this field

-Students completing the Diploma of Business can either gain entry-level employment with a multitude of organisations or obtain credit to complete the Bachelor of Business, and subsequently, progress to the Master of Business Management or the Master of Business Administration at APIC.
+Students completing the Diploma of Business can either gain entry-level employment with a multitude of organisations or obtain credit to complete the Bachelor of Business, and subsequently, progress to the Master of Business and Project Management at APIC.
 Alternatively, graduates can seek entry with credit into a range of bachelor degree programs at Australian and or internationally recognised universities.
 In short, completion of the Diploma of Business can open up multiple opportunities for young graduates to pursue courses and programs in business, accounting, finance, commerce, law and economics.